Long COVID – long-term effects of COVID-19

 Experts have developed initial recommendations for diagnosing long COVID.
 These recommendations will be developed on an ongoing basis to improve medical care.

-However, it is difficult to diagnose long COVID because it is not yet possible to clearly distinguish between the symptoms of long COVID and those of other conditions.
 In addition, it is not always possible to establish a definite link with a prior SARS-CoV-2 infection – for example, because people may have an infection without experiencing any symptoms or because an infection was not established by means of a test.

 If it is known that the person has previously had a COVID-19 infection, doctors will ask which symptoms occurred during the acute phase of the illness and which are currently persisting.